vana-com/personal-server/docs/260209-desktop-app-connect-flow-changes.md

 ---

-### Screen 2: "Sign in" (Vana Passport)
+### Screen 2: Browser Scraping (data export)

-Shown if the user is not already authenticated.
-This must happen **before** consent because the Personal Server needs the wallet to sign grants.
+The user exports their data via an embedded browser.
+This happens before consent so the user understands what data they're sharing.

 ```
 ┌──────────────────────────────────────────┐
 │  dataConnect                             │
 │                                          │
 │  ┌────────────────────────────────────┐  │
-│  │  Sign in with Vana                 │  │
+│  │   Exporting your ChatGPT data...   │  │
 │  │                                    │  │
+│  │  ┌──────────────────────────────┐  │  │
+│  │  │  (embedded browser)          │  │  │
+│  │  │  chatgpt.com/...             │  │  │
-│  │  Sign in to allow apps to access   │  │
+│  │  │                              │  │  │
-│  │  your data.                        │  │
+│  │  └──────────────────────────────┘  │  │
 │  │                                    │  │
-│  │  [Sign in with Google]             │  │
-│  │  [Sign in with Email]              │  │
+│  │  Progress: ████████░░ 80%          │  │
 │  └────────────────────────────────────┘  │
 └──────────────────────────────────────────┘
 ```

-**Trigger**: User not authenticated (no wallet address available).

-**What happens behind the scenes**:

-1. **Privy auth** — User signs in via Privy (Google, email, etc.). dataConnect receives wallet address + master key signature.
-2. **Personal Server starts** — dataConnect launches the bundled Personal Server with `VANA_MASTER_KEY_SIGNATURE`.
-The server derives its signing keypair from this.
-3. **Server registers with Gateway** — The Personal Server registers itself so it can sign grants and receive data requests.

-**Key dependency**: The Personal Server cannot create grants until this step completes.
-The server's derived keypair (from `VANA_MASTER_KEY_SIGNATURE`) is what signs the EIP-712 `GrantRegistration` submitted to Gateway.

-**If already signed in**: This screen is skipped entirely.
+**Trigger**: User clicks "Start Export" on Screen 1.

+**What happens**:

+1. dataConnect opens an embedded browser (webview) pointed at the data source (e.g., ChatGPT).
+2. The user's data is scraped and saved locally to their machine.
+3. Once export completes, the flow advances to the consent screen.

+**Why before consent**: The user gets to see their data being exported before deciding whether to share it with the builder.
+This builds trust — they know exactly what data is at stake.

 ---

 ### Screen 3: "Allow access to your ChatGPT data" (consent)

 The user decides whether to grant the builder access.
+No authentication is required at this step — the user's decision is recorded in app state.

 ```
 ┌──────────────────────────────────────────┐